Effect of cold laser therapy (LLLT) and high intensity laser therapy (HILT)

 The right amount of energy (J/cm2) at the destination

-The decisive question concerns the sufficient amount of energy (generally 4-6 J/cm2) and, of course, the destination, is it superficial or deep, punctual or extensive?
+Does the laser equipment provide sufficient amount of energy (generally 4-6 J/cm2) and does it reach the destination, is it superficial or deep, punctual or extensive?
 Do the photons or the required amount of energy reach the target location and in what time?
 Is the required therapy time acceptable for the patient or does the therapist have to choose another laser class to compensate for the losses due to higher power?

 The laser beam is reflected, scattered, absorbed and transmitted depending on wavelength and tissue.
 Strong absorption and reflection takes place below 600 nm and above 950 nm, the tissue is overheated depending on the power.